5 Best Baby Cradles For Your Newborn

 Another good choice is the Baby Home Dream Portable Cot.
 The most notable feature of this cradle, in my opinion, is the solid fabric sides.
 If you have a little one who just can’t get to sleep because there’s too much to see all around, then this might be a good choice for you.
 The fabric is cotton on the inside, and nylon on the outside, and comes off of the frame for easy washing.
 The frame itself is relatively light aluminum, and the whole cradle weighs about 13 pounds, making it possible to move it around the house.

 Another interesting feature of the Baby Home Dream Portable Cot is that the legs adjust, converting it from a rocking cradle to a stationary bassinet to a rolling cot with the push of a button.

 This cradle also comes in multiple colors, and includes a rather thick mattress.
 In fact, the mattress is the cushiest out of all the cradles I reviewed, easily making this one of the best baby cradles.
 It has three layers of comfort: the padded floor of the cradle, the high-density foam mattress, and a supportive mattress pad.
 This cradle even comes with a 100% cotton fitted sheet.

 What are the downsides?
 Like the BABYBJORN, this cradle is expensive, costing anywhere from $299 to $349.
 Some might not appreciate the more utilitarian look of this cradle, as well.
-If you want a solid-side cradle, however, this is the choice for you.
+However, if you want a solid-side cradle that’s easy to move around and put in storage when the time comes, this is the choice for you.